servetti-polito/prometeo-iot-monitoring-platform/README.md

-# Promet&o software repository
+# PROMET&O software repository

-Software repository of the Promet&o research project developed at Politecnico di Torino by the:
+Software repository of the PROMET&O research project developed at Politecnico di Torino by the:
 - Laboratory of Applied Acoustics (LAA) and Technology Energy Building Environment (TEBE) group at the Dept. of Energy
 - microEMC group at the Dept. of Electronics and Telecommunications
 - Electronic CAD & Reliability group at the Dept. of Control and Computer Engineering